jenofdoom/academy-responsive-web/README.md

 illustrating one of the great features of JavaScript in that we don't need to do a page reload in order to see the data update.

-If it failed, we show an error messsage to the user to let them know what the problem was.
+If it failed, we show an error message to the user to let them know what the problem was.

-### Commiting our latest changes
+### Committing our latest changes

 In the same terminal window as last time (if you closed it already open another and go back to `cd ~/projects/webapp`):